SrGnis/cataclysm-db/README.md

 - **Sounds support**: Sounds, Unknown
 - All classifications are automatically inferred from filename patterns

-## GitHub API Rate Limiting
+## Usage for Client Applications

-- **Without token**: 60 requests per hour
+1. Fetch `index.json` to get current database versions
-- **With token**: 5,000 requests per hour
+2. Compare with local version cache to identify outdated databases

-The application automatically handles rate limiting and will wait when limits are approached.
+3. Download only the `{game_name}_releases.json` files that have newer versions

-## Caching
+4. Update local version cache with new timestamps

-The cache files are automatically created and updated.
-When the application runs for the first time, it processes all matching tags, but on subsequent runs, it only processes new tags if any exist, which significantly reduces GitHub API usage and execution time.
+**NOTE**: To get the files easily, you can use the urls https://github.com/SrGnis/cataclysm-db/releases/download/latest/{file_name}

-## Client Synchronization
+### Index File

-The `db/index.json` file enables efficient client synchronization by tracking database versions:
+The `db/index.json` file enables efficient client application synchronization by tracking database versions:

 ### Index Structure
 ```json